 You can store your foods in containers, refrigerators, or freezers.
 Non-perishables can sometimes be kept bare in drawers or left in the kitchen store.

-2. How can I store my food when backpacking?
+How can you store your food when backpacking?

 You can store your food in containers, bags, Ziplocs, and coolers as you prepare to travel or go on a long journey.

-Here is a list of 16 foods that do not spoil easily.
-They include; dried beans, protein powders, hard cheese in wax, dehydrated milk, coconut oil, olive oil, canned olives, vinegar, honey, red wine, salt, dark chocolate, nuts, canned fruits, ghee, and lentils.
+Foods that do not spoil include dried beans, protein powders, hard cheese in wax, dehydrated milk, coconut oil, olive oil, canned olives, vinegar, honey, red wine, salt, dark chocolate, nuts, canned fruits, ghee, and lentils.

 In summary, as a cook no matter how tedious it is to memorize the number of days a particular food can last long, make it a responsibility, and your cooking duty will become a passion.
 Making cooking your passion requires practicing the best tips that will make you a better cook at home.

-One easiest way to start is to keep a note pad record on your fridge with a list of all available food with the allocated time and day of expiration.
+One easiest way to start is to keep a notepad record on your fridge with a list of all available food with the allocated time and day of expiration.
 You could also include the required storage pattern for each food.
-Lastly, bookmark this page for easy reference.
+Lastly, you may want to bookmark this page for easy reference.